 In a school district that is 45% students of color, only 17% of teachers come from communities of color.

-When Edison and others suggested that the teachers’ union lobby not just vote against the pension bill, but also against a so-called “Gang Bill” that would negatively Black youth, she says the suggestion was quickly shot down by white teachers.
+When Edison and others suggested that the teachers’ union lobby not just vote against the pension bill, but also against a so-called “Gang Bill” that would negatively impact black youth, she says the suggestion was quickly shot down by white teachers.

 “We were told that we were being divisive at that point.
 It’s not about at all of that, it’s only about teachers’ issues,” says Edison.